Allan Dayhoff was in line at Starbucks when he noticed the tattoo on the arm of the man in front of him — an image of a fisherman reeling in a catch.

 From Chick Magnets to Slave Markers

 One woman had a tattoo “of me and the moon.
 The moon keeps me company when I’m lonely.”
-One young woman had a picture of a message in a bottle, “for my soul mate, so he can find his way to me”, these are the same kind of women that use facial serums for aging and other beauty products to define their self-image.
+One young woman had a picture of a message in a bottle, “for my soul mate, so he can find his way to me”, these are the same kind of women that use facial serums for aging and other beauty products like the best charcoal face mask to keep their skin amazing and to define their self-image.

 One man simply said, “Tattoos are chick magnets.”
 Another woman explained that her tattoo of a crown was put there by her pimp, “who lets me work for him, and we make money together.
 We all gotta do what we all gotta do, right?”
 Her tat meant that she’d been marked for the slave trade.